Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ![Agent Inspector](images/agent.png)

-* `Brain` - The brain to register this agent to.
+* `Brain` - The Brain to register this agent to.
 Can be dragged into the inspector using the Editor.
 * `Visual Observations` - A list of `Cameras` which will be used to generate observations.